SQL DDL·TypeScript·Free

 Grounded in how the DDL reads.

-The SQL-to-TypeScript space is mostly ORM-adjacent — bring the ORM, get the types.
-This is the inverse: types only, no runtime, no query builder.
+This generator is types-first: it produces TypeScript interfaces and literal unions, no runtime, no query builder.
 Each claim here is something you can verify by running the converter on your own schema.

 01ProofENUM types become literal unions.Spec · InCode · Out